PinYuanChen/pinyuan.github.io/_posts/2023-01-24-property-wrapper-userdefaults.md

 In this way, you can get and set `nil` from the property without adding optional marks to the `wrappedValue` and the `defaultValue`.

-The property wrapper feature allows us to do lots of customization to properties' attached behaviors while we can access them like normal unwrapped properties at the same time.
-I believe the property wrapper will become an important feature since we can see it heavily used in `SwiftUI` and `Combine`.
-However, we should avoid abusing it by hiding too much complicated logic inside for others might find it obscure to understand what it have done underneath the hood.
-You also have to watch out side effects such as race condition when using it.
+The property wrapper feature allows us to do a lot of customization to properties' attached behaviors while still being able to access them like normal unwrapped properties.
+I believe the property wrapper will become an important feature, since we can see it being heavily used in SwiftUI and Combine.
+However, we should avoid abusing it by hiding too much complicated logic inside, as others might find it difficult to understand what it's doing under the hood.
+Besides, be mindful of side effects such as race conditions when using it.

 That's it!
 If you have any questions or recommendations, please leave a comment down below.
 See you at the top! 👹